DUI Defense: Legal Checkpoints or Unconstitutional Roadblocks?

 The purpose of the Fourth Amendment is to safeguard the privacy and security of individuals against arbitrary invasions by governmental officials.

-With the right attorneys looking for the right evidence in your favor, your attorney can make the case that the checkpoint was actually an unconstitutional roadblock and you were stopped illegally and subjected to a warrantless search and seizure.
+With the right DUI Defense Attorneys looking for the right evidence in your favor, your attorney can make the case that the checkpoint was actually an unconstitutional roadblock and you were stopped illegally and subjected to a warrantless search and seizure.

-In 1990, the United States Supreme Court upheld the use of sobriety checkpoints, stressing the individual states’ strong interest in eliminating the serious problem of drunk driving, noting the slight intrusion on drivers if subjected to a brief stop at the checkpoint, and the fact that it is for politically accountable officials to decide which reasonable law enforcement techniques should be used and that checkpoints are a reasonable technique.
+In 1990, the United States Supreme Court upheld the use of sobriety checkpoints, stressing the individual states’ strong interest in eliminating the serious problem of drunk driving.

-If you have been arrested for a DUI or driving with a blood-alcohol level of .08 or more, call The Law Office of Richard Wagner, A Professional Corporation, at 714-403-6317 and discuss your case.
+If you have been arrested for a DUI or driving with a blood-alcohol level of .08 or more, contact or call The Law Office of Richard Wagner, A Professional Corporation at 714-721-4423 for a FREE CONSULTATION.